L-O-G-A-N/l-o-g-a-n.github.io/README.md

 Here is a step by step guide on how to donate a website with photos.

-DO NOT USE THE BELOW STEPS AS INFINITY FREE ISNT GOOD ANYMORE!
-FOR THE TIME BEING I DO NOT HAVE A METHOD TO HOST MY WEBSITE OTHER THAN GITHUB!!!
-I WILL UPDATE THE GUIDE WHEN I FIND A METHOD!!!

 1. Create a hosting account on [infinityfree.com](https://www.infinityfree.com/)